 By: Libby Sobic

-Sobic is the director of education policy at the Wisconsin Institute for Law & Liberty.
+Sobic is director and legal counsel for education policy at the Wisconsin Institute for Law & Liberty.